macournoyer/thin/README.md

         --max-persistent-conns NUM   Maximum number of persistent connections (default: 100)
-        --threaded                   Call the Rack application in threads [experimental] --threadpool-size NUM        Sets the size of the EventMachine threadpool.
+        --threaded                   Call the Rack application in threads [experimental] --threadpool-size NUM        Sets the size of the EventMachine threadpool (default: 20)
-                                     (default: 20)
         --no-epoll                   Disable the use of epoll
+        --no-kqueue                  Disable the use of kqueue

 Common options:
     -r, --require FILE               require the library